Lyall/IshinFix/README.md

 ## Features
 - Removes pillarboxing/letterboxing in gameplay and cutscenes.
-- Correct FOV scaling behaviour at wider than 16:9 or narrower than 16:9.
+- Correct FOV scaling no matter what resolution you use.
 - Disable cutscene FPS cap.
 This removes the 30fps cap in cutscenes.
 - Controller icon override.
 This lets you force PS4/PS5/XBOX controller icons.